SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: SNAP-UQ Explained

-\paragraph{Design goals and assumptions.} SNAP-UQ is built for milliwatt-scale devices with a single forward pass, constant memory, and integer inference.
-We assume: (i) the backbone is fixed at deployment; (ii) per-layer activations $a_\ell$ are available in the course of the standard pass; (iii) the device can perform a handful of extra linear ops per tapped layer $\ell\in\mathcal{S}$ and elementwise arithmetic; (iv) no labels or long histories are available online.
+SNAP-UQ is designed for milliwatt-scale devices where the uncertainty computation must be single-pass, constant-memory, and compatible with integer inference (Appx.~\ref{app:int8}).
+We assume the backbone is fixed at deployment, intermediate activations $a_\ell$ are naturally available during the forward pass, and the device can afford a small number of additional linear operations per tapped layer together with simple elementwise arithmetic.
+We also assume no online labels and no long temporal histories are available, so uncertainty must come from instantaneous signals.
+Under these constraints, SNAP-UQ focuses on measuring whether the network’s internal computation follows the feature-transition patterns it learned on in-distribution data, which provides a complementary failure signal to softmax confidence and margin.